-- In respect of withdrawal (e.g. resignation, transfer, future surpluses, divorce, housing loan payments, emigration withdrawal, Visa expiry or discontinued contributions): - Lump sum payments with a date of accrual prior to 1 March 2009: - From a Pension, Pension preservation or RAF must reflect under code 3902 on the certificate: - From a Provident or Provident preservation fund must be reflected under code 3904 on the certificate: - Due to surplus apportionments after 1 January 2006 and NOT paid in terms of section 15B of the Pension Funds Act of 1956 must be reflected under code 3902 or 3904 (according to the fund type) on certificate; - Due to a court order in respect of a divorce or housing loan must be reflected under code 3902 or 3904 (according to the fund type) on certificate.
+- In respect of withdrawal (e.g. resignation, transfer, future surpluses, divorce, housing loan payments, emigration withdrawal, Visa expiry or discontinued contributions): - Lump sum payments with a date of accrual prior to 1 March 2009: - From a Pension, Pension preservation or RAF must reflect under code 3902 on the certificate; - From a Provident or Provident preservation fund must be reflected under code 3904 on the certificate: - Due to surplus apportionments after 1 January 2006 and NOT paid in terms of section 15B of the Pension Funds Act of 1956 must be reflected under code 3902 or 3904 (according to the fund type) on certificate; - Due to a court order in respect of a divorce or housing loan must be reflected under code 3902 or 3904 (according to the fund type) on certificate.

-- Lump sum payments with a date of accrual after 1 March 2009: - Withdrawals from a Pension, Pension preservation, Provident, Provident preservation or RAF must be reflected under code 3920 on certificate except for paragraph (eA) of the definition of gross income in section 1; - Future surplus paid in terms of section 15C of the Pension Funds Act of 1956 reflect under code 3921 on the certificate: - Due to a court order in respect of a divorce orders, reflect under code 3920 on certificate; - Due to a withdrawal after retirement from a living annuity in terms of paragraph (c) of the definition of living annuity, where the value of the assets become less than the amount prescribed by the Minister in the Gazette, reflect under code 3921 on certificate. - With effect from 1 March 2011, the retirement lump sum rate of tax is applicable to the commutation of a living annuity and source code 3915 with the tax code 4115 must be used on the certificate. - Lump sum payments prior to 1 October 2007 from a: - Pension or RAF reflect under code 3903 - Provident Fund reflect under code 3905 - Lump sum payments after 1 October 2007 from a Pension, Pension preservation, Provident, Provident preservation or RAF reflect under code 3915 - Lump sum payments by unapproved funds reflect under code 3907 - Unclaimed benefits with date of accrual prior to 1 March 2009 and in terms of the provisions of Interpretation Note 99 reflect under code 3909 - Retirement lump sum benefits paid according to paragraph (eA) of definition of gross income in section 1 reflect under code 3614.
+- Lump sum payments with a date of accrual after 1 March 2009: - Withdrawals from a Pension, Pension preservation, Provident, Provident preservation or RAF must be reflected under code 3920 on certificate except for paragraph (eA) of the definition of gross income in section 1; - Future surplus paid in terms of section 15C of the Pension Funds Act of 1956 reflect under code 3921 on the certificate; - Due to a court order in respect of a divorce orders, reflect under code 3920 on certificate; - Due to a withdrawal after retirement from a living annuity in terms of paragraph (c) of the definition of living annuity, where the value of the assets become less than the amount prescribed by the Minister in the Gazette, reflect under code 3921 on certificate. - With effect from 1 March 2011, the retirement lump sum rate of tax is applicable to the commutation of a living annuity and source code 3915 with the tax code 4115 must be used on the certificate. - Lump sum payments prior to 1 October 2007 from a: - Pension or RAF reflect under code 3903 - Provident Fund reflect under code 3905 - Lump sum payments after 1 October 2007 from a Pension, Pension preservation, Provident, Provident preservation or RAF reflect under code 3915 - Lump sum payments by unapproved funds reflect under code 3907 - Unclaimed benefits with date of accrual prior to 1 March 2009 and in terms of the provisions of Interpretation Note 99 reflect under code 3909.
+This code is applicable from 2007 to 2009 years of assessment. - Retirement lump sum benefits paid according to paragraph (eA) of the definition of gross income in section 1 reflect under code 3614.
 These types of benefits include: - A member of a public sector fund who transfer from a Pension Fund to a Provident Fund while the member remains effectively in the employment of the same employer; - Any amount which has become payable to the member of a public sector fund or is being utilised to redeem a debt while the member remains effectively in the employment of the same employer. - Lump sum payments accruing after 28 February 2009 from a Pension or Provident Fund in respect of termination of services per subpar.
-2(1)(a)((ii)(AA) or (BB) of Second Schedule to Income Tax Act (e.g. retrenchment) reflect under code 3915. - Lump Sum payments due to retrenchment accruing before 1 March 2009 must be dealt with as withdrawal benefit and average rate in terms of section 5(10) of the Income Tax Act is applicable. - Either source code 3902 or 3904 must be used. - The tax portion according to the relevant tax directive must be reflected under: - Code 4102 if the lump sum payment reflects under code 3902, 3903, 3904, 3905, 3907, 3908, 3909 or 3614: - Code 4115 if the lump sum payment reflects under code 3915, 3920 or 3921.
+2(1)(a)((ii)(AA) or (BB) of Second Schedule to Income Tax Act (e.g. retrenchment) reflect under code 3915. - Lump Sum payments due to retrenchment accruing before 1 March 2009 must be dealt with as withdrawal benefit and average rate in terms of section 5(10) of the Income Tax Act is applicable. - Either source code 3902 or 3904 must be used.